Camping in North Carolina is hard to beat thanks to a nearly endless variety of exciting campgrounds to choose from.

 Best Winter Camping in North Carolina

 Year-round camping opportunities abound in North Carolina thanks to mild winters created in part by protection from the Appalachian Mountains and warming from the Atlantic Ocean.
-So, grab your winter tent, cold-weather sleeping bag, and winter tent heater for a winter camping trip to one of these year-round campgrounds.
+So, grab your winter tent, cold-weather sleeping bag, and winter tent heater for a winter camping trip to one of our favorite year-round campgrounds.

 Cherokee National Forest has a huge selection of camping types no matter your needs and preferences.